ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 @@ Description=Here's my workflow for blogging using the Squarespace platform.
 @@ Tags=blogging, hacking Squarespace

-##Contents
+<h2>Contents</h2>

 [[TOC]]

 # Introduction

-I wrote a [piece](http://www.theoveranalyzed.net/posts/2015/1/bigfoot-footntes-squarespace) a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
-I also recently [updated](http://www.theoveranalyzed.net/posts/2015/1/bigfoot-footntes-squarespace#update) it to include proper number resetting in the <code>blog.list</code> view.
+I wrote a [piece](@@SiteRoot@@/2015/1/31/bigfoot-footntes-in-squarespace) a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
+I also recently [updated](@@SiteRoot@@/2015/1/31/bigfoot-footntes-in-squarespace#update) it to include proper number resetting in the `blog.list` view.
 Briefly, here was that workflow:

 1. Download the necessary files from bigfootjs.com (the JavaScript itself, and then the stylesheet)
 2. Upload them to Squarespace, using Squarespace's wonky file uploading system
 3. Finally, load the above files with Code Injection.[^ci]

-***

-**A lot of people don't know what any of this stuff means.
-I didn't before I spent hours on this stuff.**

-***

-Still, what had never occurred to me was that people might find the 'back-end' tasks easy, and would instead have a harder time knowing how to write content with Markdown or HTML, with footnotes specifically in mind.
+What had never occurred to me was that people might find the 'back-end' tasks easy, and would instead have a harder time knowing how to write content with Markdown or HTML, with footnotes specifically in mind.

 I have had a few people contact me regarding implementing Bigfoot footnotes into their writing.
 Rather than continue to answer each of those inquiries on an individual basis, I thought I would write a post that talks about the 'front-end' aspects of my writing.
 Note that this post will deal with my writing workflow as is, which means it will reference many Squarespace-specific aspects of my workflow.
 That said, I'm sure most everything I write will be applicable to the other content management services (CMS's) out there.

-I will try to keep this short, which, if you have been paying attention, means that this will be much longer than it needs to be.

 # The Process